discernus/research/2d_trump_populism/pdaf_v10.md

 # 5.1: Metadata
 metadata:
   framework_name: "populist_discourse_analysis_framework"
-  framework_version: "10.0.0"
+  framework_version: "10.0.2"
   author: "Discernus Project"
   spec_version: "10.0"

 # 5.2: Analysis Variants
 analysis_variants:
   default:
     description: "Provides a comprehensive, single-pass analysis of all nine populist dimensions for a holistic overview.
 This variant is ideal for initial exploration and overall assessment.
-For highest quality results with focused attention on specific dimension groups, use the sequential analysis variants below."
+NOTE: For highest quality results with focused attention on specific dimension groups, use the sequential analysis variants below."
     analysis_prompt: |
       You are an expert populist discourse analyst with deep understanding of populist rhetorical strategies across different political contexts.
 Your task is to analyze the provided text using the Populist Discourse Analysis Framework (PDAF) v10.0, which measures populist discourse patterns through nine core anchors with enhanced metadata reporting and strategic tension analysis.